SOIL FERTILITY IMPROVEMENTS

 parts which are turned into the soil. a few flowers are grown specially

-to be worked or dug intp the floor to serve as source of plant
+to be worked or dug into the floor to serve as source of plant

 sparkling green weeds. that is carried out generally while they’re young